 POST request, they won't.
 This can be very important for two reasons:

-- If you have to send a password (or any sensitive piece of data), never use the
+- If you need to send a password (or any sensitive piece of data), never use the

 GETmethod or you risk displaying it in the URL bar.

-- If you have to send a large amount of data, the
+- If you need to send a large amount of data, the

 POSTmethod is preferred because some browsers limit the sizes of URLs.
 In addition, many servers limit the length of URLs they accept.